A BRIEF HISTORY OF CRAWLEY

 In 1951 a new plan for Crawley was made public.
-It was planned to create a town centre and 9 neighbourhoods.
+It was planned to create a town center and 9 neighborhoods.
 (Today there are 13).
-The plan was that each of these neighbourhoods in Crawley should be, to some extent, self-contained with its own shops, churches, schools and leisure facilities.
+The plan was that each of these neighborhoods in Crawley should be, to some extent, self-contained with its own shops, churches, schools and leisure facilities.
 Work progressed rapidly and new houses were ready by 1949.

 In 1956 Crawley was made an Urban District Council.
 Crawley Development Corporation was wound up in 1962, its work done.
 In 1974 Crawley was made a Borough.
 In 1976 it was given a coat of arms and in 1983 the boundaries of Crawley were extended.

 By 1971 Crawley had a population of 67,000.
 In the 1970s there were new developments at Bewbush and Broadfields.
-In 1975 Queensway was pedestrianised.
+In 1975 Queensway was pedestrianized.